Ursula Dubosarsky: Writing career

-is the author of over 60 illustrated books and novels, which have been translated into 14 languages.
+As of 2020 Dubosarsky is the author of over 60 illustrated books and novels, which have been translated into 17 languages.

-She has also written three non-fiction "Word Spy" books for children, illustrated by Tohby Riddle, about language, grammar and etymology.
-These books have won the New South Wales Premier's Literary Award, the Children's Book Council of Australia Book of the Year Award and the Junior Judges' Award.
-In the United States and Canada The Word Spy is published under the title The Word Snoop.
+She has also written three non-fiction Word Spy books for children, illustrated by Tohby Riddle, about language, grammar, and etymology.
+In the United States and Canada, The Word Spy is published under the title The Word Snoop.

+Adaptations

+Three of her books have been adapted for theatre: The Red Shoe, The Terrible Plop and Too Many Elephants in This House.

+A theatrical work, "The Giant's Garden", based on a story by Dubosarsky (in turn inspired by Oscar Wilde) was performed at the 2026 Adelaide Festival.

+Recognition, awards, and honours

+Dubosarsky has won many national literary prizes, including (as of 2009) five New South Wales Premier's Literary Awards, more than any other writer in the Awards' 30-year history.

+Her Word Spy books have won the New South Wales Premier's Literary Award, the Children's Book Council of Australia Book of the Year Award and the Junior Judges' Award.

 Her novel The Red Shoe is included in 1001 Children's Books You Must Read Before You Grow Up and is one of 200 significant works of Australian literature in the Copyright Agency's Reading Australia program.

 In 2014, the annual Christmas Windows of the department store David Jones were based on her story Reindeer's Christmas Surprise, illustrated by Sue deGennaro and her book Too Many Elephants In this House, illustrated by Andrew Joyner, was chosen for the National Simultaneous Storytime.
 In 2018 the National Library of Australia published Midnight at the Library, illustrated by Ron Brooks, to celebrate the Library's 50-year anniversary.
 In 2019 a study room at Marrickville Library was named in honour of her novel The Blue Cat.

-Three of her books have been adapted for theatre: The Red Shoe, The Terrible Plop and Too Many Elephants in This House.
-A theatrical work, "The Giant's Garden", based on a story by Ursula (in turn inspired by Oscar Wilde) will be performed at the 2026 Adelaide Festival.

-Awards and honors

-She has won nine national literary prizes, including five New South Wales Premier's Literary Awards, more than any other writer in the Awards' 30-year history.
 She was appointed the Australian Children's Laureate for 2020–2021.
+In the 2026 King's Birthday Honours, she was appointed a Member of the Order of Australia in recognition of her "significant service to literature as an author of children and young adult books".